ExpressExpand/PPD/README.md

 Notes
 - This uses Adscend Media's Offers API.
-- Scripts may need some fixing and may be insecure.
+- Scripts need some fixing and may be insecure.
+- Code looks ugly.